TheCryptoReview/TheCryptoReview/README.md

 # The Crypto Review

+**Due to the constraints of our free Heroku server, our website dashboard may not run on Heroku, please refer to the video or download the run the app locally for a demonstration.
+The Crypto Review team is very sorry for the inconvenience

 ## Introduction
 Welcome to our project, TheCryptoReview, created for the STEM Warriors Hackathon!
 For easy access, check out our site publicly hosted on Heroku here: https://the-crypto-review.herokuapp.com/index.html.
 To view our website locally, download the repository, then run pip install -r requirements.txt, and finally run the app.py file.
 For more information on how our project works, check out our YouTube video describing it linked here: https://youtu.be/-nMBC2CprGU.